Fact Sheet & FAQ: Spanish Mortgages for Non-Residents

 Required Documentation

 What paperwork do you need?
-Spanish banks require a full application file, including:
+A typical Spanish mortgage file includes:

-• Proof of income: Employment contract, last 3–6 payslips, and 1–2 years of tax returns.
+- Income proof: employment contract, 3–6 payslips, and 1–2 years of tax returns.

-• Existing debts: Mortgage/loan statements and credit card balances.
+- Existing debts: statements for loans/mortgages and material credit obligations.

 Time to Get a Mortgage

 How long does it take?
-A Spanish mortgage usually takes 4–8 weeks from application to drawdown, though well-prepared cases can complete in about a month.
+A Spanish mortgage often completes in 4–8 weeks from application to signing/drawdown, depending on responsiveness, valuation timing, and bank workload.

-• Cooling-off period: 10 days minimum by law, after receiving the formal offer.
+- Cooling-off period: 10 days minimum by law after the formal offer documents are issued.

 Life Insurance